epogrebnyak/linprog/README.md

 - we introduce min phycial inventories as target function to make solution unique
 - may also use min time-weights `7*x0 + 6*x1 + ... + 1*x6` as alternative target function (unconditional preference for later production)

-Additoinal assumptions:
+Revealed assumptions:

 1. closed sum - everything produced must be consumed, zero outgoing inventory
 2. we set no limit on storage capacity - infinite warehouse
-3. We assume end of day clearance (all purchases made at end of day - evrything produced at day t can be sold at dat t)
+3. we assume end of day clearance, all purchases made at end of day - everything produced at day t can be sold at day t

 |                       | Is contrained?    |
 |-----------------------|-------------------|